 The Company has elected the fair value option of accounting for its investment in Windset.
 The calculation of fair value utilizes significant unobservable inputs in the discounted cash flow models, including projected cash flows, growth rates and discount rates.
 As a result, the Company's investment in Windset is considered to be a Level 3 measurement investment.
-The change in the fair market value of the Company's investment in Windset for the fiscal years ended May 25, 2014 and May 26, 2013 was due to the Company's 20.1% minority interest in the change in the fair market value of Windset during those periods.
+The change in the fair market value of the Company's investment in Windset for the fiscal years ended May 31, 2015 and May 25, 2014 was due to the Company's 26.9% and 20.1%, respectively, minority interest in the change in the fair market value of Windset during those periods.
 In determining the fair value of the investment in Windset, the Company utilizes the following significant unobservable inputs in the discounted cash flow models:

-At May 25, 2014 At May 26, 2013 Annual consolidated revenue growth rates 4% 3% to 9% Annual consolidated expense growth rates 4% 3% to 8% Consolidated income tax rates 15% 15% Consolidated discount rates 16% to 22 % 18% to 28%
+At May 31, 2015 At May 25, 2014 Annual consolidated revenue growth rates 4% 4% Annual consolidated expense growth rates 4% 4% Consolidated income tax rates 15% 15% Consolidated discount rates 15% to 21% 16% to 22%